mayasharma2110/Keep-Riding/README.md

 ![Fieldset problem css](assets/images/fieldset-css.PNG)

-After some trial and error I found that commenting out the padding and margins in the css resulted in the below dewsired result:
+After some trial and error I found that commenting out the padding and margins in the css resulted in the below desired result:
 ![Fieldset problem css](assets/images/fieldset-fix.PNG)

-I removed the top/bottom padding and margins of fieldset and add these instead to the parent/child elements of fieldset.
-Note: the left/right padding and margins did not seem to cause any problems.
+I removed the top/bottom padding and margins of fieldset and added these instead to the parent/child elements of fieldset.
+Note: The left/right padding and margins did not seem to cause any problems.
 Perhaps there is a more elegant solution to what I used but this worked fine for my needs, although a bit cumbersome.

 #### Minor Fixes